-----G3YXM

 .Site Map

 I was first licenced as G8CTM in August 1969 and was active on 2m AM until I eventually managed to pass the Morse test.
 In November '69 I finally got my "class A" licence and have been on topband ever since.
 I was mobile on 160 when you still needed a separate licence!
 At home in Birmingham I use a 75m wire 18Mtrs high for 160 and LF - and an Off-Centre-Fed Dipole for 80 to 10m.
 I also have 4m/2m/70cm verticals and a 2m beam.
-When operating from my mum's home in Scotland I use a dipole at 20Mtrs high plus anything else I bother to string-up whilst I'm there.
+When operating from my place in Scotland I use a dipole at 20Mtrs high or a HexBeam plus anything else I bother to string-up whilst I'm there.

 I got going on LF in 1998 when 136kHz came into being and have been operational on there ever since.
 When 472kHz started I got going on there too.
-For the last 16 years (!)
+For the last 21 years (!)
 I have been writing the LF column in the RSGB RadCom magazine.

-My main radio is a TS-2000 but I also have an Atlas 350XL, Atlas 180, Icom 735, Elad FDM-Duo, a lovely Kenwood TS-850 and there's a TS480HX in the car.
-Oh, I forgot the IC706MkllG, the JST135 and the FT817, and probably some others too...
-One day I intend to get a software defined radio but I haven't got round to it yet.
+I have too many radios, including a Yaesu FT-710, Icom IC-7610, TS-2000 etc and some old stuff such as an Atlas 350XL, Atlas 215X, Atlas 180, Icom 735, Elad FDM-Duo, a lovely Kenwood TS-850 and there's a TS480HX in the car.
+Oh, I forgot the Alinco DX70, the JST135 and the FT817, and probably some others too...
+I have recently set up an OpenWebRX SDR using an Airspy HF+ which seems pretty good..

 Most recent experiments have been with a small magnetic loop for the car which I hope to write-up soon.